Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Preliminaries

 \end{thm}

-\begin{exa} Let us demonstrate how we can use \cref{thm:int_mirz} to compute the average $\av[\mathrm{s}]{F}$, defined by summing over all simple geodesics (see \cref{e:def_av_simple}).
-We define the following loops on the base surface $S_g$. \begin{itemize} \item $\gamma_0$ is a simple loop such that $S_g \setminus \gamma_0$ is connected (we call such a loop a \emph{non-separating} loop). \item For $1 \leq i \leq g-1$, $\gamma_i$ is a simple loop such that $S_g \setminus \gamma_i$ has two connected components: on the left side of $\gamma$, a surface of signature $(i,1)$, and on the right side, a surface of signature $(g-i,1)$. \end{itemize} Then, any simple (oriented) loop on $S_g$ lies in the orbit of exactly one $\gamma_i$ for a $i \geq 0$.
+\begin{exa} Let us demonstrate how we can use \cref{thm:int_mirz} to compute the average~$\av[\mathbf{s}]{F}$, defined by the sum \eqref{e:def_av_simple} over all primitive simple closed geodesics.
+We define the following loops on the base surface $S_g$. \begin{itemize} \item We take $\gamma_0$ to be a simple loop such that $S_g \setminus \gamma_0$ is connected (we call such a loop a \emph{non-separating} loop). \item For $1 \leq i \leq g-1$, $\gamma_i$ is a simple loop such that $S_g \setminus \gamma_i$ has two connected components: on the left side of $\gamma_i$, a surface of signature $(i,1)$, and on the right side, a surface of signature $(g-i,1)$. \end{itemize} Then, any simple (oriented) loop on $S_g$ lies in the orbit of exactly one $\gamma_i$ for a $i \geq 0$.
 Hence,

 We then apply Mirzakhani's integration formula to each of these multi-curves, to conclude that

 \end{exa}